Marina Prior: Theatre career

 In 2011, Prior appeared as Mrs Banks in the Australian production of the musical Mary Poppins.
 In 2012, she performed with David Hobson and James Morrison at the Leeuwin Estate Concert Series.

+In 2014, Marina played Grizabella in the world's largest production of Cats (musical) which featured over 800 performers on stage and played at the Brisbane Convention Centre.

-Prior performed in the most recent Australian production of The Sound of Music as Baroness Schraeder.
+Prior performed in the 2015-2016 Australian production of The Sound of Music as Baroness Schraeder.
 The production began its national tour in Sydney on 13 December 2015 and closed in Perth on 7 October 2016.

 From May 27 to 11 June 2017, Prior played the lead role of Dolly Levi in The Production Company's production of Hello, Dolly!.
 She then joined the Melbourne Theatre Company's production of Hay Fever from 23 September to 1 November 2017, starring as Judith Bliss.
-Following the closure of this production, it was announced that Prior will join the Melbourne cast of Dream Lover as the dual role of Polly Darin and Mary Douvan.
-She begins performing these roles from 27 December 2017.
+In December 2017, Prior joined the Melbourne cast of Dream Lover as the dual role of Polly Darin and Mary Douvan.

 In November 2019 Prior was announced to headline as Violet Newstead in the Australian debut production of 9 to 5 The Musical whose premiere engagement - set for Sydney in April 2020 - would in fact, due to COVID-19 pandemic concerns, be delayed for two years, the production premiering with a February to May 2022 engagement at Sydney's Capitol Theatre with subsequent engagements through the summer and autumn at the Lyric Theatre at the Queensland Performing Arts Centre, Melbourne's State Theatre, and the Festival Theatre at the Adelaide Festival Centre.
-Prior then co-starred in the dual role of Miss Andrews and the Bird Woman in the engagement of Mary Poppins which opened January 29 2023 at Melbourne's Her Majesty's Theatre where it is scheduled to run til April 2.
+Prior then co-starred in the dual role of Miss Andrews and the Bird Woman in the engagement of Mary Poppins which opened January 29 2023 at Melbourne's Her Majesty's Theatre.

+In the spring of 2025, she portrayed Madame Thénardier in the Australia performances of the Arena Spectacular World Tour of Les Misérables.
+She's set to reprise the role in the West End for the show’s 40th anniversary.
+Prior also played the lead role of Kimberly in the 2025 Australian production of Kimberly Akimbo.